Project Updates are provided monthly during the construction season in the District's E-Newsletter. Click here to sign

 Chapter 5 of the Code of Ordinances.
 Policy regarding service relocations.

-If you live on a fish street in the Kings Beach Grid where the District has not relocated the main to the street, it is highly recommended that you install a dry line in the front of your property if you are doing any significant work in front of your property such as construction, paving, landscaping, etc.
+If you live on a fish street in the Kings Beach Grid where the District has not yet relocated the main to the street, it is highly recommended that you install a dry line in the front of your property if you are doing any significant work in front of your property such as construction, paving, landscaping, etc.

 Provide this information to any contractor that you may put under contract.
 A list of local excavating and plumbing contractors is available below.
 Connection to the new main and construction of private property services must be completed by the deadline set by the District’s Board of Directors.

 Possible Permits Needed: